 - Follow the recertification process: Your employer has the right to request recertification during your leave.
 Generally, they may only ask for medical recertification every 30 days.

 Keep in mind that other medical leave laws may protect you if you have exhausted your sick leave or do not qualify for time off under FMLA.
-If you’re unsure of whether you have options beyond FMLA leave, the Nashville attorneys at the Employment and Consumer Law Group can explore your options during a free case review.
+If you’re unsure of whether you have options beyond FMLA leave, the Nashville attorneys at the Employment and Commerce Law Group can explore your options during a free case review.

 Can You Get Paid Time Off in Tennessee?